Published in Non-Clinical

 Billing is best performed by staff or outsourced to well-trained billing specialists.
 On the other hand, coding should always be performed by the doctor.
 It is the doctor’s responsibility to become educated on proper and ethical coding procedures to ensure all claims are coded correctly.
 That education starts with understanding which office visit codes to use.

-Thankfully, we have great resources available that can be helpful in learning all about the coding process.
-Ultimately, the best place to learn about optometry billing is from your fellow optometrists.
 Many coding experts work across the healthcare industry, so their advice may not be tailored to optometry billing requirements.
-Even the most important book on the matter, the ICD-10, is a healthcare industry standard.
+Even the most important book on the matter, the International Classification of Diseases, Tenth Revision (ICD-10), is a healthcare industry standard.

 Once you’re credentialed, you’ve set your exam fees, and you know how to submit your claims, it’s time to familiarize yourself with optometry coding guidelines for medical and routine exams.
 These are the bread and butter of the practice, and it’s crucial to keep detailed records of when and which kind of exam you perform on each patient.

-Optometrists have the luxury of being able to utilize both the 92xxx General Ophthalmological Service codes and the 99xxx Evaluation and Management codes.
-Only eye doctors can use the 92xxx codes and they can be used for both medical and routine exams.
-The 99xxx medical billing codes are utilized by all health care professionals and are specific to medical-only exams with further guidelines you must follow.
+Optometrists have the luxury of being able to utilize both the 92xxx General Ophthalmological Service codes and the 99xxx Evaluation and Management (E/M) codes.
+Only eye doctors can use the 92xxx codes, and they can be used for both medical and routine exams.

-CPT Codes 92004, 92014, 92002, and 92012
+CPT codes 92004, 92014, 92002, and 92012

 The 92xxx codes have fewer guidelines to follow and can be broken down into two levels: comprehensive CPT code 92004 and CPT code 92014, and intermediate CPT code 92002 and CPT code 92012.

-• CPT code 92004 description: Medical examination and evaluation with initiation of diagnostic treatment program; comprehensive, new patient, one or more visits.
+• CPT Code 92004 Description: Medical examination and evaluation with initiation of diagnostic treatment program; comprehensive, new patient, one or more visits.

-• CPT code 92014 description: Medical examination and evaluation with initiation or continuation of diagnostic treatment program; comprehensive, established patient, one or more visits.
+• CPT Code 92014 Description: Medical examination and evaluation with initiation or continuation of diagnostic treatment program; comprehensive, established patient, one or more visits.

 The comprehensive exam often includes a retinal evaluation and typically is not performed more than once a year.
-The 92002/92012 eye exam CPT codes are more often used for anterior seg issues or follow-up visits.
+The 92002/92012 eye exam CPT codes are more often used for anterior segment issues or follow-up visits.

-In addition to the optometry CPT codes for office visits, there are also procedure codes you must familiarize yourself with, such as bilateral procedures 92250 Fundus Photos and 92083 Threshold Visual Fields.
-Bilateral procedures have one fee associated with them whether you perform the procedure on one or both eyes.
+Bilateral procedures have one fee associated with them, whether you perform the procedure on one or both eyes.
 Unilateral procedures like 65222 Corneal Foreign Body Removal allow a fee to be charged for each eye when performing the procedure on two eyes.

+New and revised ICD-10 codes take effect on October 1 every year.
+New and revised CPT codes take effect on January 1 every year.
 Each of these optometry CPT codes describes specific procedures, and keeping detailed records will help you avoid the most common mistakes in optometry billing and coding!

-Optometrists who are practiced at billing and coding can still make mistakes.
+Optometrists who are experienced at billing and coding can still make mistakes.
 While learning more about coding and billing and how they impact your practice, it’s also important to understand how you conduct your exams and how your duties as a doctor impact billing and coding.

 There are three extremely common mistakes in optometry billing and coding: mixing up routine vs. medical exams, using modifiers incorrectly, and submitting claims prior to being fully credentialed.
 Each of these can result in a denied claim—or even worse, an audit.

-1. Routine vs. Medical
+1. Routine vs. medical examinations

 It is important to understand the difference between medical and routine exams to ensure you receive full reimbursement for your services.
 Distinguishing the difference between the two exams begins with knowing there are more similarities than differences.